impressed

 Spanish

-An impression is a strong feeling or idea that something or someone leaves in your mind.
+An impression is a strong feeling or reaction that someone has about something or someone.

-Word impress is considered uncommon in modern English.
+Word impressed is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.